 The studies carried out by our teams of expert engineers cover the following sectors of activity:

-• Buildings (residential, offices, ERP – building open to public)
+• Buildings (residential, offices, buildings open to public)

 • High-rise buildings (IGH in French)